skunkworxdark/XYGrid_nodes/README.md

 ## TODO
 - Fix the `Images To Grids` node output not automatically appearing onscreen in the board without workarounds
 - Add other types to string and string to types conversions for other parameters e.g.  Model, Lora, images etc...
-- Create a useable way to select multiple things from a list (checkbox selection) to enable selecting things from lists like models and loras etc
+- Create a useable way to select multiple things from a list (checkbox selection) to enable selecting things from lists like models and Loras etc

 ## Example workflows
 Example workflows are in the [workflows](workflows) folder.